microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 There are a lot of different models available in the Azure AI Model Catalog.
 These include models from OpenAI and other open source large language models from Meta, Hugging Face, and more.
 You are going to explore various LLMs and compare gpt3.5 to gpt4 model in this challenge.

-In a world where the availability and development of models are always changing, the model we compare may change over time.
-But we encourage you to understand the general concepts and material in this Challenge because the comparison techniques utilized can be applicable to scenarios where you are comparing Large Language Models.
+In a world where the availability and development of models are always changing, the models we compare may change over time.
+But we encourage you to understand the general concepts and material in this Challenge because the comparison techniques utilized can be applicable to scenarios where you are comparing Large and/or Small Language Models.
 For more information on legacy models and additional models, reference the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/legacy-models) and [Azure model catalog](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-foundation-models?view=azureml-api-2) for more details.

 ## Description
 Questions you should be able to answer by the end of this challenge: